arendsee/metaoku/README.md

+# Unnamed app

-# An app for sharing, subsetting and automagically plotting data of any type
+A shiny app for sharing, subsetting and automagically plotting data of any type

 # Installation